cwshugg/dimrod/README.md

 across my home network.
 Depending on the task, they might even talk with other services via the HTTP APIs.

+Currently, the services I've created are:

+* **Lumen** - used to toggle various WiFi-connected lights and plugs around the house.
+* **Warden** - scans the network to identify connected devices.
+* **Gatekeeper** - the only service allowed access to incoming traffic outside the home network.
+Receives requests from my remote devices to dispatch jobs at home.
+* **Telegram** - implements a Telegram chat bot, so I can chat with DImROD, set reminders, turn on/off lights, and interact with other parts of DImROD.
+* **Notif** - implements a reminder system that, paired with the Telegram bot, allows for recurring or one-off reminders to be delivered to my phone.
+* **Speaker** - uses my internal dialogue library to expose an interface for other services to "chat" with DImROD.
+Eventually, it'll be responsible not only for chatting, but parsing user dialogue and firing off jobs at home.
+* **Nimbus** - uses public weather APIs to expose an interface for retrieving weather information for multiple locations.
+* **Scribble** - somewhat underdeveloped, this service is used to interact with an API for interacting with my ToDO lists.
+Currently I'm using the TickTick mobile app.

 ## Future Plans

 * Implement a conversation service used to: